When charged with a Minnesota sex crime, it’s time for help from the best sex crime lawyer. And Sex Crime Lawyer Thomas

 Predatory Offender Registration

-Overly broad: If a person is charged with a crime listed in the statute requiring predatory offender registration, and is not convicted of that charge, but is later convicted of “another offense arising out of the same set of circumstances,” then they are required to register as a predatory offender under the statute.
+Overly broad: If a Complaint charges a person with a crime listed in the predatory offender registration, statute, and the person is not convicted of that charge, but is later convicted of “another offense arising out of the same set of circumstances;” then the statute requires them to register as a predatory offender.
 Minnesota Statutes Section 243.166, subd.
 1b.

 In order to avoid registration, you’ll want the best sex crime attorney you can find.